Neonatal screening

 In the first few months, infants are usually asymptomatic because they benefit from having hemoglobin from the fetus, the form of hemoglobin produced in the fetus during the in utero period, which is not mutated.
 The first complications occur from about 3 months of age with painful attacks and acute anemia that can cause shortness of breath and fatigue.
 This disease is also responsible for an increased sensitivity to bacterial infections (pneumonia, meningitis or septicemia...).

-In toddlers, the attack usually causes painful swelling of the hands and feet (hand-foot syndrome).
+In toddlers, the seizure usually manifests as painful swelling of the hands and feet (hand-foot syndrome).

 Please note